codebyharjeet/downfolding/README.md

-# downfolding-data
+# Double Unitary Coupled Cluster (DUCC)
- Downfolding code using einsum for the contractions
+ DUCC code using einsum for the contractions